jeremie-gauthier/Darkly/Cookie Forgery.md

 - Hash the string `true` with the `md5` method.
 - Replace the value of the cookie named `I_am_admin` by the new hash.
 - Reload the page.

+## Why is it dangerous ?

+Since `false` is very easy to crack by bruteforce or dictionary, any user can easily guess how the cookie works and grant themselves admin access.

 ## Possible fixes